 At the time of registration, you are responsible for confirming your method of payment.
 If you are planning to use financial aid to cover your educational costs, you must complete the Free Application for Federal Student Aid (FAFSA).
 Once your financial aid has been finalized, the college compares the amount of aid you have been awarded to the amount of your college charges/costs.

-If you have enough financial aid to cover all your costs.
+What if I have enough financial aid to cover all my costs?

 If you have enough financial aid to cover all your costs, you will have to pay nothing to register.